 This week has been as packed with news as any other, so naturally there's plenty of fodder to praise and scorn in this week's round-up.

-It’s as fashionable to dislike Black Friday as it is for retailers - and now car makers - to stuff it down our throats, so bravo to Dacia for taking a stand against it by shutting its pop-up shop for the occasion, and using the opportunity to do some savvy marketing.
+Dacia’s shop closed for Black Friday – It’s as fashionable to dislike Black Friday as it is for retailers, and now car makers, to stuff it down our throats, so bravo to Dacia for taking a stand against it by shutting its pop-up shop for the occasion, and using the opportunity to do some savvy marketing.
 Yes, it contributes to the Black Friday blabber, but it’s clever and oh so on-brand.

-Don’t get me wrong - the Vantage is a monstrously pretty car.
+How little the front of the Vantage looks like the DB10 – Don’t get me wrong, the Vantage is a monstrously pretty car.
 But the DB10 was prettier, more cohesive and more Aston.
-Putting a DB10 clone into production would go back on Aston’s approach for the Bond-film-only car, but it would have made it a car I'd actually desire, rather than just admire.
+Putting a DB10 clone into production would go back on Aston’s approach for the Bond-film-only car, but it would have been so worth it.